dotenv-org/dotenv-org.github.io/docs/integrations/google-cloud/nodejs.md

 Learn how to configure Google Cloud with Dotenv Vault in a simple Node.js web app.
 This tutorial assumes you are already familiar with `.env` files and know [how to sync them](/docs/tutorials/sync).

+You can find a complete [example repo here](https://github.com/dotenv-org/integration-example-google-cloud-nodejs).

 ## Initial setup
 Create a `cloudbuild.yml` file in your `root` folder to set your Google Cloud settings.
 Add the name, entry point, and arguments for each step you want executed.